NVanderEnde/ValueTypeWrappers/README.md

 This is, of course, not a magic bullet.
 It is still possible to introduce ambiguity through inexact type derivation - of course, it is also possible to create a domain space that is *too* precise, and becomes a convoluted mess of wrapper-derived types.
 However, used properly, this architectural pattern should succeed in its goals of improving code-reuse, domain context expression, and compile-time error discovery.

+#Installation

+This library is available via nuget.
+To install Value Type Wrappers, run the following command in the Package Manager Console

+`Install-Package ValueTypeWrappers`

 #### Footnotes

 1. I am not suggesting that validating e-mail addresses is a good idea, merely a useful example.